Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 • The behavior of your audience in terms of how they access your blog.

-• The social media sites sending you different amounts of traffic
+• The social media sites are sending you different amounts of traffic

 • The demographics of your audience.